-If you ever wondered about how to put leftover mashed potatoes to good use, look no further than this light, fluffy, and delicious potato drop biscuit recipe.
-This article will explain to you how to make these with just three ingredients.
+If you have ever wondered about how to put leftover mashed potatoes to good use, look no further than this light, fluffy, and delicious potato drop biscuit recipe.
+This article will explain how to make these with just three ingredients.
 And even better–you’ll enjoy piping hot biscuits in about thirty minutes.

 Undoubtedly, you will find many uses, too!

 Why I Prefer to Make Potato Drop Biscuits Instead of Rolled Biscuits

 Before we get to the recipe, let’s look at why you’d make potato drop biscuits instead of rolling them.

 You make these potato drop biscuits (or any other biscuit recipe) by mixing your batter and dropping evenly-sized spoonfuls directly onto a prepared baking sheet.
 This is why bakers call these drop biscuits.

 What is the difference between a potato drop biscuit and a rolled biscuit?

 The batter you use to make drop vs. rolled biscuits is the same.
 However, the prepping method is different.

 To make traditional rolled biscuits, you first prep the batter.
 Then, you roll out the dough on a floured surface, hence the name.
 Finally, you cut the biscuits into circles using a special cutter.
 Drop biscuits are simple, but they are also more forgiving.

 When you make rolled biscuits, you must pay attention to the height of the dough as you cut.
 Also, if your dough is a bit too sticky, it can become challenging to work with.